terna/ejmmp/model02/model02.md

 ### Stock-flow *model02*, with real and financial elements

-- The model also consider the monetary side of the economy.
+- The model also considers the monetary side of the economy.